 Hood To Coast Washington – Event

-Hood To Coast Washington is back in 2018 and will span 77 miles through the Evergreen State beginning from Washington’s Hood Canal and ending at the beautiful Pacific Ocean.
+Hood To Coast Washington is back in 2019 and will span 75 miles through the Evergreen State beginning and ending at Seabrook, WA a beach town on the beautiful Pacific Ocean.
 This one-day, one-van, six-member race features all the sought after aspects of the original Hood To Coast Relay in Oregon.
 However, some things will be different.
 No sleeping fields, no major exchanges, no running in the middle of the night, and no need to take Friday off work.

-Hood To Coast Washington will be a primarily flat, fast, and friendly journey starting near Lake Isabella State Park, through the Olympic National Forest, along the Chehalis River and Grays Harbor, eventually ending at the state’s best kept secret—the coastal community of Seabrook, located on the Pacific Ocean.
+Hood To Coast Washington will be a primarily flat, fast, and friendly journey with a loop course starting and ending at the state’s best kept secret—the coastal community of Seabrook, located on the Pacific Ocean.
+Final 2019 course coming soon!

 HOOD TO COAST WASHINGTON OVERVIEW